Kurumiku0712/VR-Clubs/README.md

 # VR System for University Societies

-(The project was completed in 2022)
+(This is a graduation project completed in SCUT)

 ## Environment and Tools